 A lot of good roofing contractors can judge the approximate pitch of a roof just by eyeballing it.
 If their estimate is off a degree or two, so what?
 That’s what a waste factor is for, right?
 No, not exactly.

 Why, in this day and age, should any dimension of a roof measurement require guesswork?
 It shouldn’t.
-Measuring roof pitch can be done precisely and in only a matter of seconds – literally seconds – using roofing software replete with a roof pitch calculator.
+Measuring roof pitch can be done precisely and in only a matter of seconds – literally seconds – using a roof pitch app!
+Roofing software replete with a roof pitch calculator app is all you need.
 You can determine all the precise dimensions, including the roof pitch measurement, from anywhere at anytime.
 No more needless visits to the job site with handheld gadgets to figure out pitch again.

 What is Roof Pitch?